jtkovacs/jtkovacs.github.io/refs/notes/programming.md

 - Readability of the code
 - How improve reuse and efficiency
 - How use existing python packages

+### Standups

+- 1-2 minutes
+- What you've done (information, accomplishment)
+- How it compares with what you intended (accountability, reflection)
+- What you want to do (planning, accountability)
+- Anticipated challenges (advice)

 ## Technology assessment template